markPVale/reward-points/README.md

   "pointsSpent": 5000
 }'
 ```
- - Check the point balance of the above user by entering the curl command below into the
+ - Step 6: Check the point balance of the above user by entering the curl command below into the
  command line:
 ```
 curl --location --request GET 'http://localhost:3000/userPoints' --header 'Content-Type: application/json' --data-raw '{
   "userId": 5